Photo Credit: Jason Houston for USAID

-Read CMP’s Charter
+Read CMP Charter March 2021.

 How We Operate

-CMP’s operations are also built on the Collective Impact model, which recognizes that we can achieve much more by working together than separately.
-The Collective Impact model defines key criteria for success, one of which is that there should be a backbone organization (i.e., appointed coordinator) to administer and facilitate the effort.
+CMP was set up by its founding partners as a community of practice.
+Its operations are built on the Collective Impact Model, which recognizes that more can be achieved by working together.
+The Collective Impact Model defines key criteria for success, one of which is the need for a coordinating organization to administer and facilitate the effort.

 This appointed coordinator–currently Foundations of Success–serves as CMP’s legal and fiscal sponsor, while CMP operates as an informal association governed by an elected Board.
 Such an arrangement gives CMP a flexible structure to conduct business cost-effectively.

 Governance of CMP’s operations is defined in our Charter, which we review and update periodically.

 Looking for a quick way to get started with the Conservation Standards?

 CMP’s flagship product, the Open Standards for the Practice of Conservation (Conservation Standards for short) is a set of widely used standards that offer a rich and rigorous approach to project management.
 But, sometimes teams don’t have the time, money, or support to undertake all steps to the ideal level.
 If you find yourself in this situation, check out this draft “Cookbook” for Lighter Approaches to the Conservation Standards!

 CMP is a partnership of conservation-oriented NGOs, government agencies, and funders that works collectively to achieve greater impact.
 We seek better ways to design, manage, and measure the impacts of our conservation actions so that we can learn and improve our efforts and contribute our learning to the broader evidence base.